shmorri/docs-casa-prod/docs/source/index.md

 - Account linking
 - Developer portal (*coming soon!*)

-For a full list of plugins and more information on each, visit the [Casa website](https://casa.gluu.org/plugins).
+For a full list of plugins and information on each, visit the [Casa website](https://casa.gluu.org/plugins).

 ## Gluu Server integration